fostiropoulos/ablator/DEVELOPER.md

 This guide is meant for those interested in developing on ABLATOR library.

 The current document is in progress.
+The document explains how to set up the development environment and run tests.
+The repository follows a test-driven development where every PR must include one or more corresponding tests.

+**NOTE** Several tests are written for multi-node environments, the minimum requirement for running the full tests is a machine with 2 GPUs running Ubuntu.
+The tests can also run with 1 GPU or No GPUs and on Windows and Mac but will not be comprehensive.

+The main library is intended for Prototyping on a local environment e.g. Windows / Mac / Ubuntu but distributed execution on a multi-node cluster, **only** Ubuntu.
+When developing features related to a multi-node cluster a  2 < GPU machine will be required.

-## Installing Development Version of Ablator
+## Installing the development version of ABLATOR

 The development version of Ablator can be installed via pip `pip install -e .[dev]`

-The `-e` option automatically updates the libraries content
+The `-e` option automatically updates the library based on the folder contents.

-## Setting up Docker Enviroment
+## Setting up Docker environment

 Docker is used for running tests and is required to be installed.
 For detailed instructions on how to install Docker please refer to the [official documentation](https://docs.docker.com/engine/install/).